 - Choose stocks only after very high due diligence

-Let’s see how an investor can use these principles to find best stocks.
+Let’s see how an investor can use these principles to find the best stocks.

-A) Only choose stocks with high margin of safety (MoS):
+A) Only choose stocks with a high margin of safety (MoS):

 A beginner & retail investor should invest only in those companies, which enjoy a high margin of safety.

 The following article on the margin of safety: 3 Simple Ways to Assess “Margin of Safety”: The Cornerstone of Stock Investing explains in detail that the companies and their stocks have two sources of the margin of safety (MoS):